bigscience-workshop/bigscience/train/tr11-176B-ml/README.md

 Model size: 176B

+Brief chronology:

-The training started on March 11, 2022 11:42am PST
+1. The training started on March 11, 2022 11:42am PST
+2. Epoch one finished on June 28, 2022, (iteration 85376) and then we continued a bit more as we still had the resources
+3. The training switched from 48 to 24 nodes on July 4, 2022 9pm PST

 To calculate how many days left to 341B-token goal - take the current consumed tokens and feed it to (e.g. with 192755367936)